benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 └── tests  # unit tests (python and C++)
 ```

+The `build/` directory will contain compiled code generated by our build system.
 The `lib/` directory will contain the C++ libraries needed for our package.
-Under `lib/`, download and extract the latest `pybind11` release (assuming you're working in a *nix environment):
+Under `lib/`, download and extract the latest `pybind11` release by running the following commands (assuming you're working in a *nix environment):

 ```bash
 wget https://github.com/pybind/pybind11/archive/v2.1.1.tar.gz